graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 I'm using Neo4j 3.1 released in Dec 2016.
 If you haven't seen this latest version, it's really worth checking out, lots of new enterprise features.
 APOC is a huge collection of really useful Neo4j utilities, we'll use some here.

-You can get Neo4j here, get the Enterprise versions.
+You can get Neo4j here, get the Enterprise versions (so you can use plugins).

 https://neo4j.com/download/